yashpawar2108/AION/README.md

 ---

 ### 🏗️ Future Directions
-- Expansion into **cross-domain meta-learning** (vision, NLP, and multimodal datasets).
+- Expansion into **cross-domain meta-learning** for vision and multimodal datasets.
 - Integration with **federated learning pipelines** for privacy-preserving intelligence.
 - Continuous **semantic feedback loops** where models critique their own reasoning.

 ---